Tag: dark cottagecore

 This is not your grandmother’s farmhouse kitchen.

-This is something older.
-Something more honest.
 This is the dark cottagecore kitchen aesthetic — and if your soul has ever ached for a place that feels both wildly beautiful and beautifully strange, you already know exactly what this feels like.

 What Is the Dark Cottagecore Kitchen Aesthetic?